-Key Stage 1 Tests & Assessments
+Key Stage 1 – Statutory Tests and Assessments

 Year 1 phonics screening check

-Key stage 1 tasks and tests cover: Reading, Writing, Speaking and listening, Maths and Science
+Key Stage 1 tasks and tests cover: Reading, Writing, Speaking and listening, Maths and Science

 You can find out more about each class by clicking the class name below.

-Key stage 2
+Key Stage 2

 Key Stage Two covers Year 3 to Year 6.
 Key Stage 2 tests cover: English reading, English grammar, punctuation and spelling and Maths Arithmetic and Maths Problem Solving and Reasoning.

 The tests are taken across a week in mid-May.
 You’ll get the results in July with your child’s annual report.